 This form identifies the faculty member who will develop the new online course and indicates whether this development is in load or will be treated as supplemental pay.

-eTech uses this form to guide the faculty developer toward creating student learning outcomes that align with the assessments in the course.
+eTech uses this form to guide the content expert toward creating student learning outcomes that align with the assessments in the course.

-Early in the development process, the faculty developer will sign an MOU with the College of Continuing Studies, which licenses the intellectual property of the faculty developer to the College of Continuing Studies for a period of three years.
+Early in the development process, the content expert will sign an MOU with CCS, which licenses the intellectual property of the content expert to CCS for a period of three years.

 This page outlines the course development process and relevant deadlines.
 Dates provided beyond the current development cycle are offered to assist in planning and are subject to change by CCS.